soumitag/SLIDE/README.md

 <dl>

 <dt>application</dt>
-<dd>The entire content of this folder needs to be downloaded to install SLIDE locally on your PC.
+<dd>The entire content of this folder needs to be downloaded to install SLIDE locally on your PC.</dd>
-Windows installation guide is provided [here](/SLIDE/application/slide/SLIDE_Windows_Installation_Guide.pdf).</dd>
+Windows installation guide is provided [here](/SLIDE/application/slide/SLIDE_Windows_Installation_Guide.pdf).

 <dt>data</dt>
 <dd>This folder contains example datasets and sample mapping files.</dd>